 Colds and Flu

-Peppermint plants grow to about 2 - 3 feet tall.
+Peppermint plants grow to about 2 to 3 feet tall.
 They bloom from July through August, sprouting tiny purple flowers in whorls and terminal spikes.
 Dark green, fragrant leaves grow opposite white flowers.
 Peppermint is native to Europe and Asia, is naturalized to North America, and grows wild in moist, temperate areas.
 Some varieties are indigenous to South Africa, South America, and Australia.

 What's It Made Of?